 Assemble with Care

 Offering a brief but relaxing gameplay experience, Assemble with Care is a narrative-driven puzzle game with a fantastic soundtrack.
-The story is told across multiple chapters and centers on a repairwoman who moves to a new town and gets to know her neighbors by fixing their most valuable possessions.
+The story is told across multiple chapters and revolves around a repairwoman who moves to a new town and gets to know her neighbors by fixing their most valuable possessions.
 Aside from containing a cast of well-written characters and dialogue, AWC features a surprisingly engaging gameplay component in which you’re tasked with dismantling and reassembling old cameras, cassette players, Game Boys, and other retro devices.

 Card of Darkness

 Card of Darkness offers a unique twist on the card-battler genre by placing players in grid-like “dungeons” where they’ll have to use decks containing spell and monster cards to carve a path to victory.
 It can feel intimidating at first since the game throws a lot of different creatures and cards with varying powers and effects early on.
-However, if you stick with it you’ll be rewarded with a charming and addictive card-battler.
+However, if you stick with it, you’ll be rewarded with a charming and addictive card-battler.

 If you enjoy complex puzzle games that force you to consider all possible outcomes, then you might enjoy what Manifold Garden has to offer.
 The game sees you navigating intricately-designed architectural wonders as you locate and drop boxes on corresponding switches.
-However, in order to be successful, you’ll find yourself having to manipulate the environment by flipping the world upside down to reveal new pathways and hidden objects.
+However, to be successful, you’ll find yourself having to manipulate the environment by flipping the world upside down to reveal new pathways and hidden objects.

-Developed by one-man studio Radiangames, Speed Demons is an endless auto-racer in which you control a car speeding down a congested highway filled with other vehicles.
-You’re unable to decide how fast or slow the car is traveling, resulting in an adrenaline-fueled test of endurance to bob and weave all incoming traffic.
+Developed by one-person studio Radiangames, Speed Demons is an endless auto-racer in which you control a car speeding down a congested highway filled with other vehicles.
+You’re unable to decide how fast or slow the vehicle is traveling, resulting in an adrenaline-fueled test of endurance to bob and weave all incoming traffic.
 It makes for an action-packed racing experience packed with more explosions and close calls than a Michael Bay movie.

 Sneaky Sasquatch puts you in the rather hairy and large shoe-less feet of Bigfoot as he sets off on a chaotic adventure reminiscent of 2019’s Untitled Goose Game.
 You’ll spend your days rummaging through campsites in search of food to sell, dressing up as a human to try and fool campers, go for a joyride in a golf cart, and many more hijinks.
 Equal parts stealth and action, the game is best described as Grand Theft Auto minus guns and with a lot more Sasquatch.